- Used Terms and Definitions

 - Deploying FCoE on Red Hat Enterprise Linux

-The idea of this article is to quickly explain some topics involving the FCoE configuration process on Red Hat Enterprise Linux 6, used terms, commands, and tips that might help you while troubleshooting it.
+The idea of this article is to quickly explain some topics involving the FCoE configuration process on RHEL 6 and RHEL 7, used terms, commands, and tips that might help you while troubleshooting it.

 Although I'll be mentioning networking concepts, this is not an in-depth guide to FCoE, with that said I'm considering that you have an up and running Storage Area Network (SAN) and Local Area Network (LAN) infrastructure.

-Disclosure: every network architecture is unique on its own way, and for that reason, be advised that this document is not a recommendation, best practices or 'anything between' type of guide.
+Disclosure: every network architecture is unique in its own way, and for that reason, be advised that this document is not a recommendation, best practices or 'anything between' type of guide.

 Used Terms and Definitions